 [guest post from David Angsten’s blog]

-the new game in town--blaming America for causing the global financial crisis.
+We hear that at the Davos economic summit world leaders were piling on the new game in town--blaming America for causing the global financial crisis.
 However just or unjust this may be, it's certainly understandable, especially with the American Bernard Madoff parading as the new poster boy for greed run amock.

 In 2005, Americans gave $260.28 billion to scores of religious, environmental, and health organizations—$15 billion more than in 2004.